 Probiotics are not all the same.
 These amazing products contain different strains that can provide different health benefits.
-In order to help you undertanding this a little better, we have prepared a quick list of 3 top strains of probiotics.
+In order to help you undertand this a little better, we have prepared a quick list of 3 top strains of probiotics.

 1. Lactobacillus Acidophilus

 Perhaps the most important strain of the lactobacillus species, L. acidophilus is known to keep the balance of good vs. bad bacteria and enhance the immune system.
 A common ingredient in fermented dairy products such as yogurt, this bacterium colonizes most densely in the small intestine, where it helps maintain the integrity of the intestinal wall, ensure proper nutrient absorption, and support healthy overall digestive function.
-L. acidophilus is also known to boost immunity, help relief of cramping, gas, diarrhea as well as curbing the growth of Candida in women.
+L. acidophilus is also known to boost immunity, help relief of cramping, gas, and diarrhea, as well as curbing the growth of Candida in women.